Lindero Canyon Middle School

 LEADERSHIP/WEB - Open to 7th and 8th grade students who want to support and implement school spirit!
 Leadership students work with 6th grade students to help create a welcoming and inclusive environment throughout the year as well as plan and implement school activities for the entire school.
 Students design banners and posters to give school spirit for events.
 Leadership also helps teachers decorate classrooms, as well as plan and assist with school activities throughout the year.
 This elective is meant for those who want to be involved in school activities and events.
 Students should be able to work independently or cooperatively in a group, and have an interest in art and supporting the school community.

-SPANISH (7th and 8th grade) - This is an academic first year world language course.
+SPANISH - This is an academic first year world language course.
 Students begin to develop the skills of understanding, speaking, reading, and writing.
 Students are also introduced to the culture and customs of the countries where Spanish is spoken.
 Students begin to develop proficiency in grammar and vocabulary through a variety of interactive activities.
 Prerequisite: students must have achieved a minimum of a C in all 6th or 7th grade academic classes.
-Note: Two years of middle school world language is equivalent to one year of high school world language.
-The same textbook is used at both the middle school and the high school.
+Two years of middle school world language is equivalent to one year of high school world language.
+The same textbook is used at both middle school and high school.

-YEARBOOK (El Gato) - Using a unique and specialized online computer program, students will design the Lindero Canyon Middle School yearbook.
+YEARBOOK - Using a unique and specialized online computer program, students will design the Lindero Canyon Middle School yearbook.
 They will also take photographs, write the copy, and create original artwork.
 Students with an interest or ability in computer skills, creative writing, journalism, photography, art, or layout design are encouraged to select this elective.
-This is a great way to become involved in all the school activities and events.
-And is a good foundation for working on the yearbook in high school.
-Students should have good organization skills, be reliable, able to work in groups, take direction, and have the ability to work independently.
+This is a great way to become involved in all the school activities and events, and is a great foundation for working on the yearbook in high school.
+Students should have good organizational skills, be reliable, able to work in groups, take direction, and have the ability to work independently.
 Prerequisites for this course include a 3.0 grade point average, and no N's or U's in citizenship.